Technology and Social Change

 Scott, J. C. (2017).
 Against the grain: A deep history of the earliest states.
 Yale University Press.

 Trigger, B. G. (2003).
-Understanding early civilizations: A comparative study.
+Understanding early civilizations.
 Cambridge University Press.